Check out all our video content on our YouTube channel!MUJU YouTube

 All of our audio creations, from podcasts to radio shows, can be found on SoundCloud!MUJU Soundcloud

 COMING SOON - please register your interest via the link below...Find out more

 HELLO!
 Bringing people of different faiths together in the pursuit of shared creative expression is what we live for.
 And we’re not going to lie, we’re on a mission to make change.

 As Muslims and Jews ourselves, we deeply dislike the polarising narratives and representations we so often see in the mainstream media.
 They don’t sound like us, and they don’t show how we live our lives.

 So, we’re trying to build an alternative voice, one that’s based on tolerance, reflection and not shying away from the difficult questions.

-MUJU began life as the Tricycle Muslim Jewish Youth Theatre Group in 2004, with the support of the Tricycle Theatre, Pears Foundation and One to One Children Foundation.
+MUJU began life as a Muslim and Jewish Youth Theatre Group in 2004, with the support of the Kiln Theatre, Pears Foundation and One to One Children Foundation.
 Our goal back then was to get young Muslims and Jews to come together for weekly drama workshops.

 It didn’t take long for us to get our teeth into the issues we still care about today: race, religion, poverty, social justice and youth culture.
 Over time, our weekly workshops became a melting pot of ideas: Our inhibitions fell away and we became great friends.

-MUJU’s work was formally recognised in November 2008 when the crew won the first Mosaic Talent Interfaith Award, presented by HRH Prince Charles.
+In the same year our work was formally recognised when MUJU won the first Mosaic Talent Interfaith Award, presented by HRH Prince Charles.